 Your client will say certain things that are fact specific, and other things that are purely speculative and based on their opinion.
-As a life coach you are most effective when working with facts.
-Facts are measurable and based upon solid evidence; you can therefore use them to help your client develop concrete strategies for navigating certain problems and issues.
-Opinions on the other hand are uncertainties that result in assumptions that may lead your client astray.
+As a life coach, you are most effective when working with facts.
+Facts are measurable and based on solid evidence; you can, therefore, use them to help your client develop concrete strategies for navigating certain problems and issues.
+Opinions, on the other hand, are uncertainties that result in assumptions that may lead your client astray.

 With all this in mind, it’s important to discourage assumptions, judgments, opinions and even personal feelings.
 Challenge your client to see the situation in a rational way.
 Feelings in such instances will only cloud their judgment.